Spain Wealth Tax Calculator for Non-Residents

 Regional rules: why location matters

 The region where most of your Spanish assets are located can dramatically affect your liability.
 Madrid, Andalucía and Murcia effectively apply a 100% rebate, making Wealth Tax zero for most taxpayers up to €3,700,000.
 The Balearic Islands apply their own scale with a €3,000,000 threshold.
 Galicia applies state thresholds but with a 50% rebate on the resulting tax.
-Non-residents can elect to use regional rules when they are more favourable.
+Valencia applies its own scale with a €1,000,000 threshold — more favourable than the state for lower wealth levels, though the state scale can be better at higher levels.
+Non-residents can always elect whichever rules produce the lower result.

 The Solidarity Tax on Large Fortunes (IGF)

 Introduced as a national floor, the IGF applies to net wealth above €3,000,000 and was designed to ensure that residents of zero-Wealth-Tax regions still contribute.
 In practice, Wealth Tax paid is deductible against the IGF, so most taxpayers do not pay both.
-For very large Spanish patrimonies — particularly in Madrid or Andalucía — the IGF may be the primary liability rather than Wealth Tax itself.